owncloud/ios-app/enterprise/register/README.md

 gem install bundler
 ```

-This will install the Ruby gem  `bundler`.
+This will install the Ruby gem  `bundler` which manage all needed dependencies.

 After this step is done, please run